IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### 34.4.1.2 Terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in "Key words for use in RFCs to Indicate Requirement Levels" [RFC 2119].
+The interpretation should only be applied when the terms appear in all capital letters.

 This profile uses the terms "access token", "refresh token", "authorization server", "resource server", "authorization endpoint", "authorization request", "authorization response", "token endpoint", "grant type", "access token request", and "access token response" as defined by The OAuth 2.1 Authorization Framework [OAuth 2.1].

-Following the definitions in the OAuth 2.1 Authorization Framework [OAuth 2.1] this profile distinguishes confidential clients and public clients as follows:
+In accordance with the definitions in the OAuth 2.1 Authorization Framework [OAuth 2.1] this profile distinguishes confidential clients and public clients as follows:

 - *confidential client* - a client which stores the client authentication data (e.g., client\_id and client\_secret) in a way, that the user has no access to it (e.g., a server hosted web application).